Here you can learn about the basic features of building Experiments in Gorilla by exploring the list of questions on the left.

 The Number of Participants who have entered the node

-The Number of Participants who are still live.
+The Number of Participants who are still live on the node

 The Number of Participants who were rejected